 Legal and compliance management

 Legal and compliance management practices and processes occupy a central role in Wärtsilä's system of internal control.
-It is Wärtsilä's policy to act in accordance with the applicable laws and regulations in all countries where it operates.
+Wärtsilä's policy is to act in accordance with the applicable laws and regulations in all countries where it operates.